leggedrobotics/wild_visual_navigation/README.md

 python3 scripts/ablation/training_ablation.py --ablation_type=network
 ```
 After running the training the results are stored respectively in `scripts/ablations/<ablation_type>_ablation` as a pickle file.
-For each training run the trained network is evaluate on all testing scenes and the AUROC and ROC values are stored with respect to the hand labeled gt-labels and self-supervised proprioceptive-labels.
+For each training run the trained network is evaluate on all testing scenes and the AUROC and ROC values are stored with respect to the hand labeled gt-labels and self-supervised supervision-labels.
 We provide a jupyter notebook to interpret the training results.
 ```
 python3 scripts/ablation/training_ablation_visu.ipynb